jevgenik/manuals/ROS2/fiducial_markers.md

 **fiducacial_msgs/Fiducial.msg** is the message type for a single fiducial marker.

+**Orientation** is represented by a quaternion (x, y, z, w).
+The quaternion is a 4-dimensional vector that represents a rotation in 3-dimensional space.
+The quaternion is normalized so that the magnitude of the vector is 1.0.
+The quaternion is used to represent the orientation of the marker because it is more compact than a 3-dimensional vector.

+Pictures below show orientation in Euler angles (roll, pitch, yaw)

 <div style="display: flex; align-items: flex-end;">
   <img src="images/roll_pitch_yaw_1.png" alt="Roll Pitch Yaw" width="250">
   <img src="images/roll_pitch_yaw_2.png" alt="Roll Pitch Yaw" width="250">